 Continuing east, we are now one mile west of Interstate 95.
 Fayetteville, North Carolina, is 90 miles to the northeast and Savannah, Georgia, is 170 miles to the south.
 Florence is the only major city along the Interstate 95 corridor in the Palmetto State.
 Photo taken by Chris Patriarca (06/13/03).

 Continuing past the Interstate 95 ramp, Interstate 20 eastbound erodes into Business Spur 20 east at Exit 141B/Interstate 95 south.
 Traffic continuing eastward along Business Spur 20 is greeted with at-grade intersections and a handful of traffic lights on the trek to U.S. 76 and downtown Florence.
-Photos taken 12/14/01 and by Chris Patriarca (06/13/03).
+Photo taken by Chris Patriarca (06/13/03).

 Perspective from Business Spur I-20 west

-Now traveling west on Business Spur I-20/David H. McLeod Boulevard, this is the first advance guide sign for the junction with Interstate 95 since the Evans Street intersection.
+Traveling west on Business Spur I-20 (David H. McLeod Boulevard), this is the first advance guide sign for the junction with Interstate 95 since the Evans Street intersection.
 The control cities are Fayetteville to the north and Savannah to the south, neither of which are in South Carolina.
 Photo taken 05/30/07.

-Westbound Business Spur I-20 is a divided highway as it enters the Interstate 95 interchange.
-The next business route that serves Interstate 20 is located over 1,100 miles to the west in Baird, Texas along an old alignment of U.S. 80.
+The next business route that serves I-20 is located over 1,100 miles to the west in Baird, Texas along an old alignment of U.S. 80.
 This is largely because Georgia, Alabama, and Mississippi do not use business loops on Interstate 20.
-Photo taken by Chris Patriarca (06/13/03).
+Photo taken 05/30/07.

 Exit 141A departure of the southbound Interstate 95 cloverleaf ramp from Business Spur I-20 west.
 The bridge in the background carries eastbound motorists to Interstate 95 north to Fayetteville, North Carolina.
 Photo taken by Chris Patriarca (06/13/03).

-Two mile south of the eastern terminus of Interstate 20.
-Business Spur I-20 is shown to the left because it is represents Exit 160A, the first of the two off-ramps at this interchange.
+Two miles south of the eastern terminus of Interstate 20 at Middle Swamp.
+Business Spur I-20 is shown to the left because it is represents Exit 160A, the first of two off-ramps ahead.
 Photo taken 05/30/07.

 Interstate 95 north meets Exit 160A for Business Spur I-20 eastbound.
-The interchange for Interstate 20 and Interstate 95 is a cloverleaf with the exception of the eastbound Interstate 20 to northbound Interstate 95 ramp.
-The overpass to which the signs are attached is not a part of the interchange of Interstate 20.
-It represents the adjacent Ebenezer Road, a road that also crosses Interstate 20 as well.
-Note that the graffiti on the Business Spur I-20 panel in 2001 was no longer present in 2007.
-Photos taken 05/30/07 and 12/14/01.
+The interchange for I-20 and I-95 is a cloverleaf with the exception of the eastbound Interstate 20 to northbound Interstate 95 ramp.
+Photo taken 05/30/07.

-Interstate 95 north reaches Exit 160B, Junction Interstate 20 west via this cloverleaf ramp.
-The next interchange for East Coast's Main Street is four miles to the north with U.S. 52.
-Other major east-west Interstates to conclude at Interstate 95 include Interstate 4, Interstate 10, and Interstate 80.
+Interstate 95 north reaches Exit 160B for Interstate 20.
+Other major east-west Interstates to conclude at I-95 include Interstate 4, Interstate 10 and Interstate 80.
 Photo taken 05/30/07.

 Perspective from Interstate 20 west